tavaresrodrigo/mywebhook/README.md

 ## Introduction

-This project contains a Python Flask-based webhook service designed to demonstrate the audit logging integration of Red Hat Advanced Cluster Security for Kubernetes (RHACS).
-ACS provides audit logging to monitor changes made within the system, capturing important PUT and POST events through generic webhook.
+This is a Python Flask-based webhook container designed to demonstrate the audit logging integration of Red Hat Advanced Cluster Security for Kubernetes (RHACS).
+ACS provides audit logging to monitor changes made within the system, capturing PUT and POST events.

 ## Prerequisites

 * Python 3.8 or higher.
-* Docker or Podman for containerization.
+* Podman or the contianer engine of your choice.
 * Access to an OpenShift cluster for deployment.
 (I recommend [CRC](https://github.com/crc-org/crc) if you want to test it in your local)
 * Basic understanding of Red Hat Advanced Cluster Security for Kubernetes, including permissions to configure audit logging integration.

 ## Building the Container image

 Clone this repository to your local machine.
-Navigate to the cloned directory and build the Docker container:
+Navigate to the cloned directory and build the Container:

 ```bash
 $ podman build -t mywebhook .